roscoestar/roscoestar.github.io/_posts/2019-09-04-trip-into-deep-time.markdown

 ## The Paleozoic Era (541-251.9 MYA)
 The next six geologic periods fall within the Paleozoic Era.
 A ton of stuff happened during this era; at the beginning, small, primitive jawless fish and arthropods killed each other on the seafloor, and at the end, large, advanced, saber-toothed stem-mammals killed each other on land.
 In between, giant sea scorpions, giant armored fish, and giant terrestrial bugs each enjoyed a heyday before giving way to the next wave of extinction and subsequent innovation.
 ### The Cambrian Period: The Cambrian Explosion (541-485.4 MYA)
-At the end of the Ediacaran period, the thick microbial mats that covered the seafloor vanished, causing the creatures that depended on them to go extinct.
+At the end of the Ediacaran period, animals developed mouths and guts that gave them the ability to eat and hunt rather than just sitting atop the microbial mats and passively absorbing nutrients.
+To avoid being hunted, creatures began to burrow into the sediment, disturbing the ocean chemistry and destroying the thick microbial mats that covered the seafloor, causing the creatures that depended on them to go extinct.
 What soon replaced them was a huge variety of creatures with exotic body plans no longer seen today, in a **radiation** event known as the Cambrian Explosion.
-One factor that may have helped cause the Cambrian Explosion was the first eyes, which enabled animals to hunt each other and avoid each other, putting natural selection pressure on overdrive.
+One factor that may have helped accelerate the Cambrian Explosion was the first eyes, which enabled animals to hunt each other and avoid each other, putting natural selection pressure on overdrive.
 During this period, chordates (animals with a primitive backbone) first arose, such as the eel-like Pikaia and the fish-like Haikouichthys.

 ![cambrian](/assets/cambrian.jpg)